 In this degree, you will explore the worlds of criminology and crime, and gain fascinating insights into our criminal justice institutions and practices.
-You will graduate with a strong understanding of crime prevention strategies and debates, juvenile justice, prisons and different forms of punishment.
+You will graduate with a strong understanding of crime prevention strategies and debates, victimisation, juvenile justice, prisons and different forms of punishment.
 This degree equips students with the specialist skills and knowledge to enter the professional workforce.

 Become a force for good